seed-hypermedia/mintter/docs/docs/document-linking.md

 The following portion is required:

 - `hd://` - the HyperDocs URL scheme
-- `ENTITY_ID` - the ID of the Entity (or Document) to reference
+- `DOCUMENT_ID` - the ID of the Document to reference

 ### Version References

-A link with only `hd://ENTITY_ID` is valid, but the entity may change over time.
+A link with only `hd://DOCUMENT_ID` is valid, but the entity may change over time.
 To link to the **exact version** of an Entity, include:

 - `?v=` - optional query parameter designating the version ref
 - `VERSION_REF` - the CID(s) of the EntityChange that represent an exact version of the Entity, separated by periods (`.`)